Orchid Plant Care: How to Revive and Care for Your Orchids by Following a Complete Guide

 Using Cinnamon and Water Solution

-• First, add 2 teaspoons of cinnamon powder to 1 liter of boiled water.
+Take 2 teaspoons of cinnamon powder and add to a liter of boiling water.

-• Place your orchid in this cinnamon water for 30 minutes.
-Besides cleaning your orchid, it will protect it from fungal diseases.
+Put your orchid in this cinnamon water for about 30 minutes.
+Not only will it keep your orchid clean, but it will also keep dust from transferring any fungal diseases to the plant.

-After soaking, take the remaining solution to spray your other orchids to prevent them from infestation and diseases.
+Spray down your other orchids after soaking with the leftover solution to protect them from infestation and diseases.

 Repotting the Orchid

-Orchids prefer a potting mix that is well-draining and well-aerated.
-For ideal repotting, place the rehabilitated orchid in fresh pine bark mixed with dry pumice stone.
+Orchids prefer potting mixes that are well-draining and well-aerated.
+For ideal repotting, place the rehabilitated orchid in a fresh mix of pine bark mixed with dry pumice stone.
 This mixture absorbs enough moisture without retaining too much, which will minimize the possibility of the roots rotting again in the future.

-Place a layer of dry moss on top to help it retain humidity but still help the air to circulate around the roots.
-Finally, place the orchid in a cool, bright location but out of direct sunlight until it’s been about a week.
+Put a layer of dry moss on top to prevent the medium from drying out while allowing the air to continue circulating around the root system.
+Place the orchid in a cool, bright location but not in direct sunlight until it has been a week or so.

 How to Care for Orchids after Reviving Them